D-Singh11/Would-you-rather/README.md

 ## Introduction
-Would You Rather, is a web app that lets its users play the “Would You Rather?” game.
-The game asks user a question in the form: “Would you rather [option A] or [option B] ?”.
+Would You Rather, is a web app that lets its users play the `Would You Rather?` game.
+The game asks user a question in the form: `Would you rather [option A] or [option B] ?`.

 This application solidify the understanding of React and Redux to improve the predictability of application’s state.
 It emphasizes on the state management through a central redux store instead of handling state by React components.
 It is developed by following Redux's rules for getting, listening, and updating the store.